 Malala Yousafzai: Life, Activism, Nobel Prize & Major Achievements

-Yousafzai became a significant figure in Pakistan after she risked it all to advocate for female education, laying much emphasis on the education of children and women in her hometown, which was part of the community that the Pakistani Taliban had for years prevented women from getting formal education.
-For her selfless campaigns, a 17-year-old Yousafzai was honored with the coveted Nobel Peace Prize; and as of 2022, she is the youngest female to ever receive the distinguished honor.
+Yousafzai became a significant figure in Pakistan after she risked it all to advocate for female education, laying much emphasis on the education of young girls her hometown.
+Her hometown was just one of the numerous places that the Pakistani Taliban had for many years prevented women from getting formal education.
+For her selfless campaigns, a 17-year-old Yousafzai was honored with the coveted Nobel Peace Prize; and as of 2022, she is the youngest female to ever receive that distinguished honor.

 Family and Education